 Best performing hard drive

-WD (Western Digital) Elements is one of the most trusted models.
-You can get a PC or Mac version, and it comes in all sizes from 500GB to 5TB, The Elements is compatible with Playstation and Xbox consoles too and can be used as a primary storage drive for game saves and installs.
+Western Digital, or WD Elements, is one of the most trusted models.
+It offers both a PC and Mac version in sizes from 500GB to 5TB, The Elements is compatible with Playstation and Xbox consoles too and can be used as a primary storage drive for game saves and installs.
 It plugs into devices via a USB 3.0 connection.
 It’s slim and easy to fit into the pocket of a rucksack or laptop bag, and it’ll even fit comfortably into smaller camera bags too.

 HDD drive with loads of storage

-The Seagate Expansion is a larger HDD, and it requires an external power source (you need to plug it in), but what you get is up to 6TB of storage space in a single device.
-You get standard HDD read and write speeds too, so there’s no slow in performance for it having a larger capacity.
+The Seagate Expansion is a larger HDD, and it requires an external power source, meaning you need to plug it in.
+You get up to 6TB of storage space in a single device, and standard HDD read and write speeds too.
 It is fully compatible with PS4 and Xbox One.
 It also works with Macs and PCs, connecting via a USB 3.0 cable.

 Slick HHD for games consoles